On This Page:

-- Parents need individual expert advice and help with regard to feeding, and with positioning for both feeding and sleeping.
+- Parents need individual expert advice and help with regard to feeding and positioning for both feeding and sleeping.
 This advice and help can only come from specialist health professionals.
 Advice for babies without Pierre Robin Sequence will not always be relevant and may in fact be harmful.

-- Parents must be proactive and ensure that they are referred to all the relevant health professionals as listed so their child can get the right care.
+- Parents must be proactive and ensure that they are referred to all the relevant health professionals so their child can get the right care.

 - Don’t forget that any new baby is tiring, and a baby with Pierre Robin requires a lot of extra attention.
 It is important to take some time for yourself.
 Try to get a break, look to family members or organisations such as Family Link who offer volunteers who are especially trained to look after children with special needs.
 Ask what, if any, provision that your local council offers such as short break care

 - CLAPA has a number of Parent Supporters who have babies with Pierre Robin Sequence.
 They would be happy to talk to you about whatever you are going through, so please do get in touch with one if you need a listening ear.